aristotekoen/car_market/README.md

 ✅ **Simply fill in the details** and click the **Predict** button to get:
 - An **estimated price** for your car 💰

-Coming soon:
 - A **price range** (low & high) 📈
 - A **confidence level** for accuracy 🎯
-- Analysis of the impact of the main features on your car price
+- An analysis of the impact of the main features on your car price

-## 🗺️ Context of this project:
+## 🗺️Context of this project:

 Determining the market value of a used car is challenging due to numerous influencing factors.
 In fact, the price of a used car isn't just a linear function of its mileage and engine size.
 Other factors such as supply and demand, condition of the car, color, fuel type, interior materials, extras, brand, model, registration year often have a strong impact on a used car's price.
 Given these complexities, gaining insights from data could help better understand pricing dynamics and help in making more objective estimations of a car's price.